mtoebes/ftc_app_decompiled/README.md

 # ftc_app_decompiled

-This project is
-This is an attempt to decompile the qualcomm libraries used by ftc_app's [opmodes](https://github.com/mtoebes/ftc_app_decompiled/tree/master/FtcRobotController/src/main/java/com/qualcomm/ftcrobotcontroller/opmodes)
+This project's goal to expose the implementation of ftc_app's dependancy libraries in the hope of aiding opmode development

 See [ftctechnh/ftc_app](https://github.com/ftctechnh/ftc_app) for the offical FTC app.

-This project is intended to expose the implementation of ftc_app's dependancy libraries.

 Currently, you are able to browse decompiled classes within android studio but it can be difficult to follow due to auto-generated variable/method names, lack of documentation, compile errors, and unintutive logic.
 In particular, the limited javadoc documentation is very frustrating.
 These are all issues I would like to see eased by this project.